UCL/MPHY0026/doc/schedule-2020/workshop-1-head.rst

 6. Calculation of TRE
 ^^^^^^^^^^^^^^^^^^^^^

-* For PBR, this can be achieved by, registering using fewer points (3), and using the remaining point as a target.
+* For PBR, this can be achieved by, registering using fewer points (at least 3), and using the remaining point as a target.
 * For ICP, as the fiducials are not used for registration, these can be used directly.
 * BUT - you ideally need to measure physical space, using an independent measure, eg. ruler.
 * If you take a CT fiducial position, and convert to tracker/physical space, and measure the distance from the predicted position to the actual position, you have also included CT FLE.